Easy Woodworking Projects for Beginners

 Drill four 5/8-in. diameter, 1/2-in. deep holes on the large disc, inside the traced circle.
 Then use 5/8-in. dowel centers to transfer the hole locations to the underside of the small disc.
 Drill four 1/2-in. deep holes on the underside of the small disc and a 1/2-in. deep hole in the center of the top for the dowel handle.
 Glue in the dowels to join the discs, then glue in the handle.
 We drilled a wood ball for a handle knob, but a screw-on ceramic knob also provides a comfortable, attractive grip.
 Apply a finish to match your cabinets, then center and screw the lazy Susan bearing under the large disc and play spin the bottle.

 If your spices are jammed into a drawer with only the tops visible, this nifty rack that slips neatly into the drawer will solve the pantry storage problem.
 And it only takes an hour to build.
 Make it with scraps of 1/4-in. and 1/2-in. plywood.
 Or build a two-tier drawer spice rack.

 Build a Rustic Tree Branch Shelf

 Bring a bit of nature indoors with this simple branch-supported shelf.
-You’ll have to find two forked branches about 1 in. in diameter, with one relatively straight side that will sit flush to the wall.
+Find two forked branches about one inch in diameter, with one relatively straight side that will sit flush to the wall.
 Find all of the simple how-to instructions for building this shelf here.
 And for lots of hints and tips on hanging shelves, check out our guide.